Better Speech Language Pathologists Answer:

 THERE ARE A FEW TYPES OF LISPS:

-Interdental lisp: This is the most common lisp and is sometimes called a frontal lisp.
+Interdental lisp: This is the most common lisp in kids called a frontal lisp.
 In this lisp, the /s/ and /z/ sounds are made with the tongue sticking out from between the front teeth.

 Dentalized lisp: The tongue pushes against the front teeth, which directs air flow forward.
 Some therapists suggest waiting until a child is 7 or older to correct but the longer one waits the harder it may be to fix.